Kick-Ass (franchise): Stuntnuts Does School Fight (TBA)

+In December 2021, Vaughn revealed he intended to develop new Kick-Ass franchise films once the rights reverted to him in two years.
+By October 2023, the filmmaker stated that the new films would focus on new characters in the same world of the first two films, while intending to bring back Taylor Johnson and Grace Moretz in future films.

+In January 2024, Vaughn revealed that a third installment which is intended to be the first of a new trilogy had already completed filming in 2021.
+Titled School Fight and directed by Damien Walters.
+The filmmaker later noted that the trilogy of new films share continuity, and that it is his intention of taking other creative roles and allowing his second-unit team to take on a more prominent role in filmmaking.
+Subsequently, Vaughn decided to release this film as the fourth film in the franchise instead of the third, to release after the fourth film made, a prequel titled Stuntnuts, while marketing School Fight as a sequel to it under a new title.

+Development of Kick-Ass 3

 In April 2012, while Kick-Ass 2 was still in pre-production, Mark Millar stated that a third film was also planned.
 In June 2013, however, he revealed that it was not confirmed and would be dependent on how successful the second film was.
 Later the same month he further elaborated that if it went ahead, the third film would be the final installment: "Kick-Ass 3 is going to be the last one...
-I told Universal this and they asked me, ‘What does that mean?’
-I said, ‘It means that this is where it all ends.’
-They said, ‘Do they all die at the end?’
-I said, ‘Maybe’ – because this is a realistic superhero story... if someone doesn't have a bullet proof vest like Superman, and doesn't have Batman's millions, then eventually he is going to turn around the wrong corner and get his head kicked in or get shot in the face.
+I told Universal this and they asked me, 'What does that mean?'
+I said, 'It means that this is where it all ends.'
+They said, 'Do they all die at the end?'
+I said, 'Maybe' – because this is a realistic superhero story... if someone doesn't have a bullet proof vest like Superman, and doesn't have Batman's millions, then eventually he is going to turn around the wrong corner and get his head kicked in or get shot in the face.
 So Kick-Ass needs to reflect that.
 There has to be something dramatic at the end; he cannot do this for the rest of his life."
 Moretz expressed interested in exploring a darker story for Hit-Girl, stating: "I want to see something we haven't seen yet.
 Now we've seen who Mindy is, now we've seen who Hit-Girl is, I think we need to meld the characters together and have Mindy become Hit-Girl and Hit-Girl become Mindy.
 Maybe her natural hair has a streak of purple in it, maybe she really does go kind of crazy and go a bit darker since she lost her father."
 She also added, "I would only do the third one if it was logical.
 It needs to be a good script and a director, probably Matthew (Vaughn).
 The third film needs to fully wrap up the series and has to be a good note to end on."